Filipedu67/projet-master/README.md

 # Usage

+Checkout the `data.py` file to change the options of the application.
+(Version, should add extra features to the model, etc.)

-To use the project, you need to run the main.py file.
+To use the project, you need to run the `main.py` file.

 ```bash
 python3 main.py <city_name> [-a] [-t <model_name>] [-p <path_to_json_file>] [-c <n_splits>] [-o]